-List your organization's contributions, cash donations, non-federal grants, and revenues such as ticket income or tuition fees.
+List your organization's contributions, cash donations, non-Federal grants, and revenues such as ticket income or tuition fees.

-Do not include any other National Endowment for the Arts funding or grants from other federal agencies, including, but not limited to, the National Endowment for the Humanities, the Department of Education, the Department of Housing & Urban Development, the National Science Foundation, the National Park Service, and the Corporation for Public Broadcasting, etc. Federal funds subgranted from a state arts agency, regional arts organization, or local arts agency cannot be used as part of your recipient cost share.
+Do not include any National Endowment for the Arts funding or grants from other Federal agencies, including, but not limited to, the National Endowment for the Humanities, the Department of Education, the Department of Housing & Urban Development, the National Science Foundation, the National Park Service, and the Corporation for Public Broadcasting, etc. Federal funds subgranted from a state arts agency, regional arts organization, or local arts agency cannot be used as part of your recipient cost share.

-Unrecovered Indirect Costs: Your organization must have a current federally-negotiated Indirect Cost Rate Agreement to include unrecovered indirect costs as part of your cost share.
+Your organization must have a current Federally-negotiated Indirect Cost Rate Agreement to include unrecovered indirect costs as part of your cost share.